WilliamZhang20/Power-Predictor/README.md

 ### Results & Conclusion

 The two models experimented with are:
-- Bayesian Regression on a [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) (GP) implemented with scikit-learn, and auto-tuned using the Limited Memory BFGS parameter optimization algorithm..
+- Bayesian Regression on a [Gaussian Process](https://scikit-learn.org/stable/modules/gaussian_process.html) (GP) implemented with scikit-learn, and auto-tuned using the Limited Memory BFGS parameter optimization algorithm.
 - A vanilla neural network implemented with PyTorch, fitted using Mean Squared Error.

 The accuracy results in $R^2$ score were very good for both models: